 It starts with R&D and product development.
 When design and development teams establish how a new product will scale to production, instituting a baseline for incoming material cleanliness should unquestionably be part of the equation.
 A surface cleanliness specification allows each Critical Control Point (an abrasion step, plasma treatment, short or long-term storage, actual assembly) to accept consistent and verifiably ready materials.

 Brighton Science worked with a large electronics manufacturer whose Supplier Quality Manager asked, "How do I create a spec to manage my supply chain to ensure I get clean parts in the door?"
-It's a great question, and once a product is already in production and experiencing a coating or adhesion problem, it can be challenging to retroactively put this kind of specification in place.
+It's a great question, and once a product is already in production and experiencing a coating or adhesion problem, it can be challenging to retroactively implement this kind of specification.

 The solution is to develop a surface cleanliness standard throughout the new product's lifecycle.
 When this standard is implemented, everyone involved in the product's development and manufacture gains certainty that all incoming material surfaces meet the quality standard, making each subsequent production step more efficient and effective.